ArminJo/Arduino-BlueDisplay/README.md

 ## BTModuleProgrammer
 Simple helper program to configure your HC-05 or JDY-31 modules name and default baudrate with a serial monitor.
+It can also be used to enter AT commands directly to the BT module for extended manual programming.

 ## RcCarControl
 Example of controlling a RC-car by smartphone accelerometer sensor.